 While meaningful indicators are included, readers should expect to see limited ‘hard metrics’ in Triodos Bank’s annual report.
 Instead, we are developing ‘theories of change’ in key sectors to help structure our impact-driven activity and deliver goals that reflect real needs in society.
 We have developed a tool to support these efforts.
-The Triodos Impact Prism helps us understand, monitor, and equip the business to steer and report on impact in service of the goals described in these theories of change.
-Triodos Bank’s Impact Prism was implemented in 2019.
+The Triodos Impact Prism helps us understand, monitor, and equip the business to steer and report on impact.

 Triodos Bank has embraced the UN Sustainable Development Goals (SDGs), a universal set of targets and indicators designed to help countries end poverty, protect the planet and ensure prosperity for all as part of a new sustainable development agenda.
 Our stakeholders want us to position the organisation’s impact in a global framework.
 The SDGs allow the bank to do just that.
 Triodos Bank addresses the SDGs in three main ways:

 An appendix to this annual report maps how Triodos Bank’s activity relates to each of the 17 SDGs, using a three-tiered approach: describing baseline, direct and catalytic actions taken to meet the goals.

 Via SDG reporting at project and sector levels, achieved by mapping the results of the Triodos Impact Prism to the SDGs.

 Via links connecting Triodos Bank’s activity to the SDGs throughout this report.

 Triodos Bank is either a signatory or endorser of the following conventions: